 - implement new parental leave policies for barristers and employees

 - increase the amount of training we offer in chambers, and introduce specific training supporting inclusion and wellbeing

 - ensure that all our barristers and employees have access to an employee assistance programme

 - improve the gender balance of our media spokespeople and seminar panels

-- promote diversity and inclusion at the chancery bar by developing our first of its kind barrister experience programme (you can read about the 2018 programme here), inspiring and supporting young people from backgrounds that are under-represented at the bar.
+- promote diversity and inclusion at the chancery bar by developing our first of its kind barrister experience programme, inspiring and supporting young people from backgrounds that are under-represented at the bar.

 We welcome feedback on our approach to inclusion, development and wellbeing, and actively seek to collaborate with our clients, other barristers’ chambers, charities and other organisations to refine our approach and maximise the impact we can make.

 Please contact Georgie Watts to start a conversation about working together, or to share your views.